chinchu1913/Image_search/README.md

 * Dark mode and light mode implemented(system theme)

+* Online and offline handling

 * Clean architecture is used in this app

 * View model with used in the app to populate the data

 * The UI is build using jetpack compose

+* Unit tests of repository and data